gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

 ..  container:: justify

-    Here, we also specified that the thermostat is applied to the entire system using the *tc-grps* option, and that the damping constant for the thermostat, *tau-t*, is equal to 0.5 ps.
+    The v-rescale thermostat is known to give a proper canonical ensemble.
+Here, we also specified that the thermostat is applied to the entire system using the *tc-grps* option and that the damping constant for the thermostat, *tau-t*, is equal to 0.5 ps.

 ..  container:: justify

-    Note that the relatively high temperature of 360 K has been chosen here to reduce the viscosity of the solution and reduce the equilibration duration.
+    Note that the relatively high temperature of 360 K has been chosen here to reduce the viscosity of the solution and decrease the equilibration duration.

 ..  container:: justify